Coleridge and opium: History

-Coleridge was widely known to have been a regular user of opium as a relaxant, analgesic, antidepressant, and treatment for numerous health concerns.
-He has written Kubla Khan under the drug's influence, but the degree to which he used the drug as a creative enhancement is not precise.
-Although Coleridge mostly kept his addiction as hidden as possible from those close to him, it became public knowledge with the 1822 publication of Confessions of an English Opium Eater by his close friend Thomas de Quincey.
+Coleridge was a regular user of opium as a relaxant, analgesic, antidepressant, and treatment for numerous health concerns.
+He wrote Kubla Khan under the drug's influence, but the degree to which he used the drug as a creative enhancement is not precise.
+Although Coleridge mostly kept his addiction as hidden as possible from those close to him, it became public knowledge with the 1822 publication of Confessions of an English Opium Eater by his close friend Thomas De Quincey.
 The Confessions painted a rather negative picture of Coleridge, and his reputation suffered accordingly.

 Where Coleridge first developed his opium habit is an issue of some scholarly dispute, but it dates from a relatively youthful period in his life.
 Coleridge’s explanation is clearly laid out in a letter to Joseph Cottle;

-However, most scholars agree that Coleridge had resorted to Laudanum (the tincture form of opium), particularly during times of nervousness and stress.
-Because Laudanum was widely available and widely used as an analgesic as well as a general sedative, many people were given the drug for all sorts of medical and nervous complaints.
+However, most scholars agree that Coleridge had resorted to laudanum (the tincture form of opium), particularly during times of nervousness and stress.
+Because laudanum was widely available and widely used as an analgesic as well as a general sedative, many people were given the drug for all sorts of medical and nervous complaints.
 Coleridge was probably given the drug numerous times in his youth during several bouts of rheumatic illness.
 Small medicinal dosages seldom lead to full-blown addiction.
 Still, for Coleridge, who experienced the painful return of the symptoms many times in his life, it indeed introduced him to the use of the drug much earlier than his story to Cottle admits.

 Regardless of when and where Coleridge’s opium addiction began, it is clear that the more reliant on the drug he became, the more his work suffered, the less he was able to focus and concentrate, and the more strained his relations became.
 In fact, it is arguable that any analysis of Coleridge’s life must be done against the constant background of opium usage.
 But as necessary as the issue of opium is in Coleridge’s life, it is never a straightforward issue because he often hid it from public and familial view, and at other times he exaggerated its importance to his work.
 In the 1816 publication of his major ‘opium’ poems, Coleridge purposely drew a connection between his creative work and opium usage.
 Desperate for some financial success with his poetry, Coleridge intentionally attempted to portray himself as a dreamy opium-eater because he, perhaps rightly, believed that it would draw a morbid fascination to his work.
 Opium played an exciting role in the public image of Romantic literature.
 For a long time, there was a kind of cult glamorization of the drug and a morose allure to stories of its usage for respectable members of the bourgeoisie who were thrilled by such taboo subjects.
 With this in mind, Coleridge generated an image of himself as a dreamy poet who created drug-induced fantasies.